Itai-Nelken/Pi-Assistant/README.md

  * 1/11/2020 - renamed system-tools to Pi-Assistant, more bug fixes.

 ## Known issues and bugs
-* updater might not work, if it fails you have to reinstall to get the new version
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.

 ## To do: